BPDU Guard

 BPDU Guard can be configured in two ways:

-1. On Individual Ports: Applied manually to a specific port.
+1. On Individual Ports: Applied manually to each specific port.

-2. Globally: Automatically applied to all interface configured with PortFast.
+2. Globally: Automatically applied to all interface already configured with PortFast.

 Enabling BPDU Guard on Individual Ports